lsund/dotfiles/readme.md

 - Emacs (evil mode)
 - Xmonad

 ...
-And more than a few *sh utility scripts
+And more than a few *sh utility scripts.

+To install symlinks for all files in this repository, call `shell/install-symlinks`.